Marie Antoinette & Haute Couture.

 When it comes to 18th-century fashion, particularly haute couture and her fabulousness Marie Antoinette, the Queen not only of France but also of haute couture, there is one name which pops to mind almost immediately connected with both (all mentioned above), namely Rose Bertin, called by many the “Minister of Fashion”.

-- Her creations became so popular all over Europe that they definitely helped with establishing France as the centre of fashion and couture.
+• Her creations became so popular all over Europe that they helped establish France as the centre of fashion and couture.

 The most popular dress styles of that era were: the robe a la Francaise and the robe a l’Anglaise.